 Remember when I said I didn’t believe in anything being the ‘best’ of anything back in my ‘BEST EVER’ peanut butter cheesecake swirl brownie entry?
 Well, I may have to backtrack a little since I just made some burger buns that could very well be the ‘best ever’.

 It all started when I was flipping through People Magazine a few weeks ago (my weekly gossip indulgence).
-Sometimes they have a section where a well-known or celebrity chef (I really hate that term – and usually the celebrity chefs are celebs because they’re more entertainers than chefs) offers up some recipes from their restaurant, usually recipes that are brand spanking new.
-In this case, it was some party held by Rachael Ray where one of the American Iron Chefs, who also happens to be a phenomenal chef chef, Michael Symon, served up these amazing burgers loaded with homemade slaw, swiss cheese and pastrami.
+Sometimes they have a section where a well-known or celebrity chef offers up some recipes from their restaurant, usually recipes that are brand spanking new.
+In this case, it was some party held by Rachael Ray where one of the American Iron Chefs, who also happens to be a phenomenal well-known and celebrity chef chef, Michael Symon, served up these amazing looking burgers loaded with homemade slaw, swiss cheese and pastrami.

 Apparently, these burgers were so popular, they won the People’s Choice Award at this star-studded event.
 Naturally, this piqued my interest, especially since I’m not much of a burger enthusiast.
 It has to be a really, really out of this world burger for me to crave a burger in general.

-The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of beef used in it, like brisket.
+The add-ons looked and sounded great, but I knew what probably made these burgers pretty special was the different cuts of beef used; brisket, sirloin and short rib, to be precise.
 Right then and there I knew I had to try what Michael Symon calls his ‘Fat Doug’ Burger.
-In the culinary world, that’s a akin to a rock star writing a song about you.
+In the culinary world, that’s a akin to a rock star writing a song about you, right?

 Doug must be pretty stoked.